Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_VIDEO_HEVC_TMV_PREDICTION (boolean)``
     Indicates temporal motion vector prediction for HEVC encoder.
-Setting it to 1 enables the prediction.
-Setting it to 0 disables the prediction.
+Setting it to 1 enables the woke prediction.
+Setting it to 0 disables the woke prediction.

 ``V4L2_CID_MPEG_VIDEO_HEVC_WITHOUT_STARTCODE (boolean)``
-    Specifies if HEVC generates a stream with a size of the length field instead of start code pattern.
-The size of the length field is configurable through the V4L2_CID_MPEG_VIDEO_HEVC_SIZE_OF_LENGTH_FIELD control.
+    Specifies if HEVC generates a stream with a size of the woke length field instead of start code pattern.
+The size of the woke length field is configurable through the woke V4L2_CID_MPEG_VIDEO_HEVC_SIZE_OF_LENGTH_FIELD control.
 Setting
-    the value to 0 disables encoding without startcode pattern.
+    the woke value to 0 disables encoding without startcode pattern.
 Setting the value to 1 will enables encoding without startcode pattern.

 .. _v4l2-hevc-size-of-length-field: